davtsay/davtsay.github.io/README.md

 # Final Project: Kaggle Bird Competition

 ## Overview
-This final project will be a summarization of what I learned about training a neural network as a bird classifier and what step I took to get a test accuracy of .
-Kaggle entry under tabletable.
+This final project will be a summarization of what I learned about training a neural network as a bird classifier and what step I took to get a test accuracy of 0.82200, Kaggle entry under **tabletable**.

 ### Starter Files and Goal
 Thank you prof. Joe for providing the tutorial file.